pawelwiejkut/pawelwiejkut.dev/content/posts/debug_background.md

     Text: "Suggest Changes" # edit text
     appendFilePath: true # to append file path to Edit link
 ---
 Today I want to show you a simple way to debug a batch job.
-Sometimes you just want to debug some process witch default run in batch.Everything looks simple but you should notice that breakpoints sometimes don’t work in this cases.
-The situation can be even worst when your job run only a few seconds.
+Sometimes you just want to debug some process witch default runs in batch.
+Everything looks simple but you should notice that breakpoints sometimes don’t work in these cases.
+The situation can be even worst when your job runs only a few seconds.

-1. First of all if your job works for a short time, you just should keep him work for a while.
+1. First of all if your job works for a short time, you just should keep him working for a while.
 To do this you just can create an infinitive loop.
 So just go to your code and in property place paste:

 {{< highlight abap>}}

-data : lv_wait.
+data: lv_wait.
 while lv_wait <> 1.
 endwhile.